Geometry of Kantorovich Polytopes and Support of Optimizers for Repulsive Multi-Marginal Optimal Transport on Finite State Spaces: Classification of the Extreme Points of a Kantorovich Polytope

 As $\Psymlambda$ is equal to the convex hull of its extreme points, we can use the extreme points to describe the convex structure of the set of symmetric Kantorovich couplings.
 Now it follows by a simple contradiction argument that for any given linear objective function there is always an optimizer that is an extreme point.
 Moreover, in our setting of finite states spaces, for any extreme point $\gamma^*$ there is a function $c:X^N \to \mathbb{R}$ such that

-i.e., there is a cost function such that $\gamma^*$ is the unique optimizer of the corresponding optimal transport problem.
+i.e., there is a cost function such that $\gamma^*$ is the unique optimizer of the corresponding OT problem.
 This is a result of the fact that $\Psymlambda$ is a bounded polyhedron, i.e., a polytope, of finite dimension and therefore only possesses finitely many extreme points each of whom is itself an exposed point (see, e.g., \cite{Ro97}), i.e., a point in the set $\Psymlambda$ that fulfills \eqref{eq:exposed} for some cost function $c:X^N\to \mathbb{R}$.
-As for any cost function $c:X^N \to \mathbb{R}$ there is always an optimizer that is an extreme point of $\Psymlambda$ and vice versa for any extreme point $\gamma^*$ of $\Psymlambda$ there is a cost function $c:X^N \to \mathbb{R}$ such that $\gamma^*$ is the unique optimizer, analyzing, how many of the extreme points of $\Psymlambda$ are of Monge-type, seems to be the right approach to investigate the validity of Monge's approach.
+As for any cost function $c:X^N \to \mathbb{R}$ there is always an optimizer that is an extreme point of $\Psymlambda$ and vice versa for any extreme point $\gamma^*$ of $\Psymlambda$ there is a cost function $c:X^N \to \mathbb{R}$ such that $\gamma^*$ is the unique optimizer, analyzing, how many of the extreme points of $\Psymlambda$ are of Monge-type, is a good approach to investigate the validity of Monge's ansatz.
 Recall that in the given setting a probability measure $\gamma \in \Psymlambda$ is said to be of Monge-type or in Monge-form if there are $N$ permutations $\tau_1,\ldots,\tau_N:\{1,\ldots,\ell\} \to \{1,\ldots,\ell\}$ such that

 where the \textit{symmetrization operator} $S:\mathcal{P}\left(X^N\right) \to \Psym$ is defined by

 with $S_N$ being the group of all permutations on the set $\{1,\ldots,N\}$.

 As in the given setting it is rather inconvenient and long-winded to check whether a given symmetric Kantorovich coupling is of Monge-type or not, we will derive in the following an alternative LP-formulation of problem \eqref{eq:ProblemN}, where Monge-states will correspond exactly to (rescaled) integer points in the corresponding polytope of admissible trial states.
 We start by taking a closer look at the convex geometry of the set of symmetric probability measures on the product space $X^N$.